JoaoPauloFontana/CMS-in-laravel/README.md

 Educational purposes.
 CMS stands for Content Management System.
 In a very straightforward way, a CMS allows you to create, organize, publish and delete content from your website.

+In the project, for the dashboard, I am using the adminLte (composer library).

 ## Installation

 Please check the official laravel installation guide for server requirements before you start.
 [Official Documentation](https://laravel.com/docs/5.4/installation#installation)